On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Numerical Experiments

+In the second set of experiments, we empirically validate the results of Theorem~\ref{thm:thm2} and Lemma~\ref{lem:lem2} on the ModelNet40 and Polarity datasets.
+We build neural networks that consist of three layers: (i) a fully-connected layer; (ii) an aggregation function; and (iii) a second fully-connected layer.
+Therefore, those models first transform the elements of the input multisets using an affine function, then aggregate the representations of the elements of each multiset and finally they transform the aggregated representations using a another affine function.
+Note that the Lipschitz constant of an affine function is equal to the largest singular value of the associated weight matrix, and can be exactly computed in polynomial time.
+We thus denote by $\text{Lip}(\text{FC}_1)$ and $\text{Lip}(\text{FC}_2)$ the Lipschitz constants of the two fully-connected layers, respectively.
+Note also that the Lipschitz constant of most activation functions (\eg ReLU, LeakyReLU, Tanh) is equal to $1$.
+Therefore, we can compute an upper bound of the Lipschitz constant of some models using Theorem~\ref{thm:thm2} and Lemma~\ref{lem:lem2}.
+To train the models, we add a final layer to them which transforms the vector representations of the multisets into class probabilities.
 We use the same experimental protocol as in subsection~\ref{sec:exp_lip_con} above (\ie we randomly choose $100$ test samples).
 We only provide results for ModelNet40 in Figure~\ref{fig:corr_nn_modelnet}, while the results for Polarity can be found in Appendix~\ref{sec:additional_nns}.
-Since all point clouds contained in the ModelNet40 dataset have equal cardinalities, the results of both Theorem~\ref{thm:thm2} and Lemma~\ref{lem:lem2} hold, and thus, once again, we can derive upper bounds on the Lipschitz constants for $7$ out of the $9$ combinations of distance functions for multisets and aggregation functions.
+Since all point clouds contained in the ModelNet40 dataset have equal cardinalities, the conclusions of both Theorem~\ref{thm:thm2} and Lemma~\ref{lem:lem2} apply to this setting, and thus, once again, we can derive upper bounds on the Lipschitz constants for $7$ out of the $9$ combinations of distance functions for multisets and aggregation functions.
 We observe that the dash lines (Lipschitz upper bounds from Theorem~\ref{thm:thm2} and Lemma~\ref{lem:lem2}) indeed upper bound the Euclidean distance of the outputs of the aggregation functions.
 We can also see that the bounds that are associated with the \textsc{mean} function are tight, while those associated with the \textsc{sum} and \textsc{max} functions are relatively loose and very loose, respectively.
 We also observe that the distances of the representations produced by the \textsc{mean} and \textsc{sum} functions are very correlated with the distances produced by EMD and matching distance.
 On the other hand, the \textsc{max} function gives rise to representations whose distances are less correlated with the distances produced by the distance functions for multisets.